nghtm/awsome-distributed-training/3.test_cases/5.param-benchmark/README.md

 sbatch -N 2 1.param-benchmark.sbatch
 ```

 The command will return a job ID.
-If you stay in the same directory where `sbatch` was called, assuming that your job is executing (or has executed) you will find text output files with the standard output and standard error output of your job.
-These will be named   you find your job output files stdout of the job in file `1.run.sbatch_<job ID>.out` and stderr in `1.run.sbatch_<job ID>.err`.
+If you stay in the same directory where `sbatch` was called, assuming that your job is executing (or has executed) you will find a output file for your job names `param_benchmark_<ID>.out` where ID corresponds to your job ID.

 > **Note**: the number of nodes used for the job is defined via the command line with the option and argument `-N 2`.
 An alternative is to set it in the `sbatch` file as the directive `#SBATCH -N 2`.